-Our laparoscopic and endoscopic techniques have several advantages over traditional "open" operations: they can minimize your child's postoperative pain, shorten his/her hospital stay and allow your child to return to school and to full activity much sooner.
-And the cosmetic and psychological benefits of this “minimally invasive surgery” are also very important.
+Our laparoscopic and endoscopic techniques have several advantages over traditional "open" operations: they can minimize your child's post-operative pain, shorten his/her hospital stay and allow your child to return to school and to full activity much sooner.
+And the cosmetic and psychological benefits of this minimally invasive surgery are also very important.

-Our multidisciplinary team (including pediatricians, neonatologists, pediatric surgeons, anesthesiologists, intensivists and nurses) is dedicated to the care and comfort of your child before, during and after the operation.
+Driscoll’s multidisciplinary team (including pediatricians, neonatologists, pediatric surgeons, anesthesiologists, intensivists and nurses) is dedicated to the care and comfort of your child before, during and after the operation.

 We provide diagnosis and treatment for a broad spectrum of kidney, ureter, bladder and genital conditions.

 Cryptorchidism (undescended testicle)

 Disorders of sexual differentiation (congenital adrenal hyperplasia, urogenital sinus, vaginal agenesis, etc.)

 Kidney/ureteral stones–we have the appropriate mini-ureteroscopes and stents to treat endoscopically the majority of urinary stones in children

 Kidney, adrenal, bladder or prostate tumors